rpgking117/Holo-Wind-Windows/README.md

 %USERPROFILE%\Documents\My Games\OpenMW\shaders.yaml
 ```

-It forces a fixed 876×700 windowed resolution and disables the cursor and crosshair. **These changes will break standalone OpenMW.**
+It forces a fixed 876×700 windowed resolution and disables the cursor and crosshair. **These changes will "break" standalone OpenMW.**

+**DISCLAIMER**
+This version of OpenMW is tailered to this project.
+You may not be able to run it normally on the desktop and if you do manager
+it may break features of this mod.

 Before running the installer, copy your entire `%USERPROFILE%\Documents\My Games\OpenMW\` folder somewhere safe.